-- 2.1 Time limit for completion of the study programme - 4.3.8 Projectoriented studies update regarding maximum pay for participation in projectoriented studies. - 5.7 Number of exam attempts exam attempts in identical courses follow the student in a new enrollment - 5.8 Registration for exam obligatory registration for courses that are no longer taught - 5.9 First year test access to exemption widen up til 2. year - 5.10 Reexamination examples of altered test form
+- 2.1 Time limit for completion of the study programme - 2.1.1 Rules on active study rules on exemptions amended - 4.3.8 Projectoriented studies update regarding maximum pay for participation in projectoriented studies. - 5.7 Number of exam attempts exam attempts in identical courses follow the student in a new enrollment - 5.8 Registration for exam obligatory registration for courses that are no longer taught - 5.9 First year test access to exemption widen up til 2. year - 5.10 Reexamination examples of altered test form